jhpyle/docassemble/_docs/reserved.md

 * `index`: used for retrieving documents
 * `from_list`: indicates that interview was launched from the Interview List page
+* `js_target`: indicates that [JavaScript] should be returned that places the interview into the element on the screen with an `id` matching the given value.

 [function]: {{ site.baseurl }}/docs/functions.html
 [roles]: {{ site.baseurl }}/docs/roles.html